Progressive, real-world learning. Online.

 You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

 Recognition of Prior Learning into the Master of Business Administration may be granted to students who have successfully completed appropriate postgraduate studies in management.
 Students must complete at least four credit points of units from the core at Deakin.
-There are negotiated credit arrangements for prior learning arrangements in place for CPA members and IPA members.

 Fees and scholarships